magento/magento2-functional-testing-framework/docs/custom-helpers.md

 2. The `class` attribute matches the namespace we specified in the PHP file
 3. You can specify the method from the class via the `method` attribute
 4. If the function has a return value, it will be assigned to the stepKey variable.
 In this case `$selectHeadingTextInTinyMCE` would hold the return value.
+5. The types of argument values must match the PHP implementation's expected types.

 ## Key Takeaways